nhirons/deeprank/README.md

 t(K) = inf
 ```

-The `OrdinalOutput` layer has been designed for use with `categorical_crossentropy` loss.
+In this example, the `OrdinalOutput` layer is being used with `categorical_crossentropy` loss for simplicity.
+However, it is better practice to implement an ordinal loss function (see [Rennie & Srebro](https://ttic.uchicago.edu/~nati/Publications/RennieSrebroIJCAI05.pdf "Loss Function for Preference Levels")).

 The layer will learn the appropriate category thresholds for the ordered logit simultaneously with the weights from any prior layers.
+Thresholds themselves may be regularized by the loss function if desired.

 During initialization, the thresholds are randomly generated based on a chosen initializer, but then *ordered*.
 This is crucial for the loss function to behave properly.

 Let's spin up a super simple model for our example: